Acupuncture of Powell

-First, Gua Sha oil is applied to a specific meridian (energy pathway) on your body.
+First, Gua Sha oil is applied to a specific meridian/channel on your body.
 I then use a smooth round-edged object (such as a spoon) to apply short brisk strokes to that area.
-This creates red patches of skin (called "Sha"), detoxifying your blood and restoring the healthy flow if Qi (energy) to the area.
+This creates red patches of skin (called "Sha"), detoxifying your blood and restoring the healthy flow if Qi (vital air, blood, and body fluids), to the area.
 There is no pain involved, and the Sha will fade in 2 to 3 days.
-But the sense of health and vitality you experience from it will last much longer.

 This could add up to fifteen (15) minutes to your acupuncture appointment.